innocentemutabazi/innocentemutabazi/README.md

  ## 🥰 A bit about me:
 - 🔭 I’m an **Aspiring Full stack developer**

-- 📚 I'm currently focusing on deepening my skills in JavaScript and exploring its frameworks, libraries, and all other related things.
+- 📚 I'm currently focusing on deepening my skills in Java and exploring its frameworks, libraries, and all other related things.

 - 👯I am open to collaboration opportunities on **open source projects.**